 For more information about the exact time and location of the solar eclipse in your area, check out NASA’s interactive map here.

 Note that you will need a filtering device to observe the eclipse or you might hurt your eyes from looking directly at the Sun.
-See Nasa’s recommendations to observe this celestial event safely.
+See Na’s recommendations to observe this celestial event safely.